jonathanlinat/quake-leveldesign-starterkit/README.md

 To assist you in effectively utilizing the tools included in this starter kit, consider these two informative articles for guidance:

+> [!NOTE]
-> ℹ️ **Note**: The procedures outlined might slightly vary from the current project structure.
+> The procedures outlined might slightly vary from the current project structure.

 * **Setting up TrenchBroom in Ubuntu to create and compile Quake maps**, s3thra [[Website](https://quake.blog/trenchbroom-ubuntu-setup-tutorial.html)]
 * **Configure TrenchBroom in Windows to create Quake maps**, s3thra [[Website](https://quake.blog/configure-trenchbroom-in-windows.html)]